 - d.
 Clean the battery terminals and apply No-Ox anti-corrosion grease to each. - e.
-Record the inspection and maintenance details in the cabinet records per local practice. - 6.
-Inspect the battery compartment for any signs of damage.
-Clean the compartment and fix any damage to painted areas by removing all rust and dirt from the affected area, and then applying touch-up paint to the area to prevent future corrosion. - 7.
-Re-install the batteries into the battery compartment.
-See Installing Batteries (on page 73) for instructions.
+Record the inspection and maintenance details in the cabinet records per local practice. - Step 6: Inspect the battery compartment for any signs of damage.
+Clean the compartment and fix any damage to painted areas by removing all rust and dirt from the affected area, and then applying touch-up paint to the area to prevent future corrosion. - Step 7: Re-install the batteries into the battery compartment.
+See Installing Batteries for instructions.